 COMPLEXITY OF TASK

 • Complexity of source material.
 Is the material technical?
 Is it marketing material that requires transcreation?
-Are there software strings out of context, so the translator needs to look at the built software?
+Are there software strings out of context, so the software translator needs to look at the built software?
 Or is the material a straightforward “how to” user manual?

 • Complexity of requirement.
 Are there, for example, length restrictions as in a software string?
 Continue reading »